MicrosoftTranslator/Text-Translation-API-V3-Java/README.md

 ## Code samples

 This repository includes a sample for each of the methods made available by the Microsoft Translator Text API v3.
-To use each of the samples, follow the instructions below. **Note**: The directory for each sample includes a Gradle build configuration.
+To use each of the samples, follow the instructions below.

+**Important note**: The directory for each sample includes a Gradle build configuration.

 * Create a working directory for your project.
 For example: `mkdir sample-project`.
 * Initialize your project with Gradle: `gradle init --type basic`.
 When prompted to choose a **DSL**, select **Kotlin**.